DinoChiesa/Apigee-Java-WsSec-Signature-2/README.md

 </soapenv:Envelope>
 ```

+Then, given the default settings for `digest-method`, `signing-method`, and `key-identifier-type`,
-...the signed payload looks like this:
+the signed payload looks like this:

 ```
 <soapenv:Envelope